Did you run out of ideas and inspiration, and now you don’t know what to photograph?

 7. Document Change Over Time

-Have you ever thought how much things change over time, although we don’t see any change daily?
+Have you ever thought about how much nature changes during the year, although we don’t see any change on a daily basis?

-Long-term photography projects won’t only keep you busy for several weeks or even months, you’ll also learn how to recognize change.
+Long-term photography projects won’t only keep you busy for several weeks or even months, you’ll also learn how to recognize and embrace change.

 8. Take Candid Photos in an Urban Area